prathameshtd/prathameshtd.github.io/_pages/about.md

 My research interests lie (very) broadly in the fields of algorithms and learning theory.
 My current research involves topics in differential privacy.

-Before joining Rutgers, I completed my Master's in CS at NYU Tandon School of Engineering during which I was incredibly lucky to have the opportunity to work with [Prof. Christopher Musco](https://www.chrismusco.com/).
+Before joining Rutgers, I completed my Master's in CS at NYU Tandon School of Engineering during which I was lucky to have the opportunity to work with [Prof. Christopher Musco](https://www.chrismusco.com/).
 I obtained my Bachelor's in Computer Engineering from PICT, Pune after which I worked at HSBC, Pune as a software engineer.

 Apart from research, I enjoy video games and traveling.
 I also have a new found fondness for hiking.